No passwords, No popups, No cost

 October 31, 2013

 A. Hi Sham.
-As we've said repeatedly, recovery of gold is quite serious business, and step 1 is determining how thick the gold plating is.
-This is absolutely essential, not just to know whether the effort is worthwhile, but to track the gold content through each subsequent step so the appropriate amount of chemicals can be added a each step.
+As we've said, recovery of gold is quite serious business, and step 1 is determining how thick the gold plating is.
+This is absolutely essential, not just to know whether the effort is worthwhile, but to track the gold content through each subsequent step so the appropriate amount of chemicals can be added at each step.

-Anyone who skips this essential step is just playing, and playing with very hazardous chemicals to boot.
+Anyone who skips this essential step is only playing, and playing with very hazardous chemicals to boot.
 So, please start by telling us how thick the gold plating is.
 Thanks!

 Regards,